Torwoodlee Tower: Covenanters, Feuds and Scottish History

 A few kilometres to the west of Galashiels in the picturesque Scottish Borders stands Torwoodlee Tower.
 Perched on an elevated terrace overlooking what is now the A72 road to Peebles, it must have looked quite striking in its day.

 Visitors today will see a ruin which has three partly complete sides, with only the northern end entirely missing.
-It is made from local whinstone rubble, and features thick walls.
+Measuring some 8 metres by 23 metres, it is made from local whinstone rubble, and features thick walls.
 Of particular interest is the distinctive turret that adds to its stature and charm.

-It is believed that the ground floor was divided into a three vaulted chamber, one of which would have been the kitchen.
-On the first floor would have been the main hall and living space, while the second floor would have housed the bedrooms.
-The turret housed the stairwell and main entrance to the tower.
+It is believed that the ground floor was divided into three vaulted chambers, one of which would have been the kitchen.
+On the first floor would have been the main hall and living space, together with some additional rooms.
+The second floor housed the bedrooms, while the turret housed the stairwell and main entrance to the tower.

 Close up of the turret, showing round wall with rectangular cap on top.